c0dejump/CredzCheckr/README.md

 	  --onlypass ONLYPASS, --onlypass ONLYPASS
-	                        If there is just only password to test --request REQ_FILE    Json file containing the indications to carry out for a request
+	                        If there is just only password to test --request REQ_FILE    Json file containing the indications to carry out for a request --nomessage NOMESSAGE
+                        if the value of this option is not found in the source code of the page it will be considered as potentially found

 ```